Reltroner/reltroner-studio/content/philosophies/nytherion-abyss.md

 ## 🌌 In the Context of Nytherion Abyss

-Now imagine this music within the world of *Nytherion Abyss* in the **Henchoeway series**.
+Now imagine this music within the world of *Nytherion Abyss* in the **Henchoway series**.
 It’s not just ambient — it’s a weapon.

 The sound *drains the soul*.
 Each passing second stretches time, warping perception.
 Characters like Delwyn or Barry would feel their minds unravel slowly — caught in a loop of fear and illusion.